Variational problem and Hamiltonian formulation of the Lagrange-d'Alembert equations with nonlinear nonholonomic constraints: Variational problem and Hamiltonian formulation for the Lagrange-D'alembert equations.

 By squaring each of them and summing them up, we get a non-negative function that can be used to construct the following action functional:

 It involves the auxiliary variable $e(t)$.
 By varying the action with respect to $e$, we obtain $\sum_i (S^i)^2=0$, which is possible only if the equations (\ref{nh7}) are satisfied.
 Variation with respect to the remaining variables $q^i$ will yield the expressions whose terms are proportional either to the equations (\ref{nh7}) or to their time derivatives, and therefore will not provide any additional restrictions on the variables of the theory.
 In particular, there are no restrictions on the variable $e(t)$, which therefore has an ambiguous dynamics.
 Therefore, it represents a gauge degree of freedom, that is, it is an unobservable quantity in the sense of Dirac formalism for constrained systems \cite{Dir_1950, GT, deriglazov2010classical}.
-This indicates that the action is invariant under some local transformations which will be presented below.
+This indicates that there is some local symmetry in the theory, which will be described below.
 In the result, we have obtained a variational problem for the equations (\ref{nh7}).

 Let us apply this construction to the Lagrange-d'Alembert equations (\ref{nh3}).
 We write them in the form

 with $h({\boldsymbol q}, \dot{\boldsymbol q})$ given in Eq. (\ref{nh5}).
 Then the corresponding action reads